vmware-tanzu-labs/terraform-provider-namespace-management/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

-- Create a topic branch from where you want to base your work
+- Create a topic branch from where you want to base your work using the naming convention feature-GITHUBISSUENUM as per GitFlow
 - Make commits of logical units
 - Make sure your commit messages are in the proper format (see below)
 - Push your changes to a topic branch in your fork of the repository